JDACS4C-IMPROVE/docs/content/quickstart-hpo-experiment.rst

         ]

 Make sure to set the hyperparameter space to what you desire.
-Upper and lower describe bounds of the hyperparameter.
-Higher sigma causes bigger mutations in the genetic algorithm.
-More about the hyperparameter file can be found at the hyperparameter configuration file here: https://github.com/ECP-CANDLE/Supervisor/blob/develop/workflows/GA/README.md
+The upper and lower describe the bounds of the hyperparameter.
+Higher sigma causes more extensive mutations in the genetic algorithm.
+More about the hyperparameter file can be found in the (hyperparameter configuration file)[https://github.com/ECP-CANDLE/Supervisor/blob/develop/workflows/GA/README.md]

 Supervisor setup
 ________________

-Set up the environment, omit this step if already installed:
+Set up the environment; omit this step if already installed:

 .. code-block:: bash